tuxedoar/tiny-ldap-manager/README.md

  them, for specific details.
 Please, see below for more on this.

 ### Performing different LDAP operations

+#### Authentication
+Take into account that, an *authenticated session* is always assumed.
+So you are gonna be asked for the corresponding credentials, each time you perform an operation!.

 #### Listing attributes of an LDAP entry
 The `ls` action, allows you to quickly see the attributes of a particular LDAP